tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 The Consensus Connection should maintain an `ExecuteTxState` - the working state for block execution.
 It should be updated by the call to `FinalizeBlock` during block execution and committed to disk as the "latest committed state" during `Commit`.
 Execution of a proposed block (via `PrepareProposal`/`ProcessProposal`) **must not** update the `ExecuteTxState`, but rather be kept as a separate candidate state until `FinalizeBlock` confirms which of the candidate states (if any) can be used to update `ExecuteTxState`.

 #### Mempool Connection

+The mempool Connection maintains `CheckTxState`.
+Tendermint sequentially processes an incoming transaction (via RPC from client or P2P from the gossip layer) against `CheckTxState`.
+If the processing does not return any error, the transaction is accepted into the mempool and Tendermint starts gossipping it.
-The mempool Connection should maintain a `CheckTxState` to sequentially process pending transactions in the mempool that have not yet been committed.
-It should be initialized to the latest committed state at the end of every `Commit`.
+`CheckTxState` should be reset to the latest committed state at the end of every `Commit`.

 During the execution of a Consensus instance, the `CheckTxState` may be updated concurrently with the